acbsp/bonafide.guru/en/contents.rst

 possible only through His unconditional mercy, Bhakta-das is able to see a **bona fide** *sadhu*\ in Him.
 As a matter of fact we all had *great luck* to meet this\ *greatest* personality on our life journey.
-Each of us has a possibility to communicate with such a pure devotee as Srila Prabhupada and receive His mercy.
+Each of us has a possibility to communicate with such a pure devotee as |SP|
+and receive His mercy.
 It all depends on our desire and our choice.
 If we accept |SP| as a **bona fide**\ *\ guru,*\ leave aside *all false* and place Him in our heart we shall never part from Him and will *ALWAYS* communicate!